 Renewing an expired CNA license

 Have you been a CNA in the past, but have not been active in a while and now want to reactivate your license?
-In this article, we will discuss how you can get your license active again, and what the process and fees for achieving that entails.
+In this article, we will discuss how you can renew your CNA license, and what the process and fees for achieving that entails.

 The first thing you need to is determine when your CNA license expired.
 This is very important because after two years the Florida Board of Nursing will not allow you to reactivate your license and you basically have to start as if you never had a license before.